usagi-coffee/pg_chainsync/README.md

 > Proof of Concept - expect bugs and breaking changes.

 pg_chainsync aims to allow you to easily watch blockchain blocks, events and more directly inside your PostgreSQL instance.
-The extension does not aim to enforce any custom schema for your table and aims for using custom handlers that you adjust for your table.
+The extension does not enforce any custom schema for your table and let's you use custom handlers that you adjust for your specific use-case (you don't even need to insert if you want!).

-The extension is written using [pgx](https://github.com/tcdi/pgx) in rust.
+The extension is written using [pgx](https://github.com/tcdi/pgx) in Rust.

 ## Usage

 Let's watch blocks and insert them to your custom table
-> For the example let's assume you've got blocks table with number and hash column, the extension does not enforce how your schema looks!
+> For the usage let's assume you've got blocks table with number and hash column, the extension does not enforce how your schema looks, it's up to you!

 ```sql
 -- Let's use the extension